AtlasC0R3/drop-discord/index.md

 - mute_status: Retrieves info about a user's current mute, if there is one.
 - unmute: Removes a user's mute.
 ### Warn
 - warn: All *good* utility bots have this command, and again, Drop is no exception.
-Hands out a warn to someone, useful for someone is breaking the rules.
+Hands out a warning to someone, useful for someone is breaking the rules.
-- edit_warn: Edits a warn's reason.
+- edit_warn: Edits a warning's reason.
 - remove_warn: Removes a user's warn.
 - warns: Returns all of a user's warns, if there are any.